-- Implement the initial differential assessment system effective April 1, 2022. - Commence the first annual review of the DA program in the third quarter of 2022.
-The results will be reported in the 2022 California Annual Report. - Adopt a schedule to evaluate and update, as needed, its system of differential assessments, considering additional factors such as face fiber types, to accurately align the assessment levels with the financial burden various carpet materials have on the program.
+- Implement the initial differential assessment system effective April 1, 2022.
+(This action was completed as scheduled.) - Commence the first annual review of the DA program in 2023.
+The results will be reported in the next Annual Report. - Adopt a schedule to evaluate and update, as needed, its system of differential assessments, considering additional factors such as face fiber types, to accurately align the assessment levels with the financial burden various carpet materials have on the program.